Jeanette-codes/flux-a-duck/README.md

     });

-**FAD.action(callback);**

-The callback is all you need to parse the data and add it to the store.
-It even provides two arguments to do so.

-callback(data, store)
+Argument methods provided in callback(store, data)
 ---------------------

-***data***
-type: object or string
+***data (optional)***
-typically a js object that is returned from a rest service.
+Typically a javascript object or string that is returned from a rest service.
 Normally you would parse this data in the callback and add it to the store.
+If no ajax or rest service is used then data is not used.

 ***store***
-type: object
 The store object and it's public methods which are as follows:

 ***store.getAll();***
-type: method
 Returns the entire data store in an immutable object.

 ***store.getAllJS();***